Get Up And Go | How To Begin A Running Regime

 Programs and apps

 Once you’ve decided that you are going to hit the road and tackle a running goal, you will need some gear.
 Just like any sport, there are many different items that you think you may need.
 But if you ask any runner what their most important piece of equipment is, chances are they will say it’s their shoes, and I couldn’t agree more.
 I have had lots of problems with my feet, including two surgeries, and I cannot run any distance without my orthotics.
-But a good pair of shoes can ease the impact of running on your feet and make it enjoyable, even if you’ve had problems in the past.
+But a good pair of shoes according to footwearly.com can ease the impact of running on your feet and make it enjoyable, even if you’ve had problems in the past.
 I suggest going to a local running shop, where you can have your stride evaluated and shoes fitted specifically for you.
 It may seem like a bit of an investment, however there is nothing worse than sore feet during a run.
 And more importantly, a great pair of shoes will prevent other injuries to your legs, hips and back.
+And if you suffer from plantar fasciitis and need specific insoles, then you can use plantar fasciitis insoles, which you can get from this source.